Complete and bi-continuous invariant of protein backbones under rigid motion: The backbone rigid invariant ( )

-\textbf{(b)} For any residue of of a fixed index $i$, Definition~\ref{dfn:bri} needs only a constant time $O(1)$ to compute the basis vectors and coordinates of $\ve{C_{i-1}N_i}$ in the basis of the previous residue.
+For any residue having a fixed index $i$, Definition~\ref{dfn:bri} needs only a constant time $O(1)$ to compute the basis vectors and coordinates of $\ve{C_{i-1}N_i}$ in the basis of the previous residue.
 The total time for computing the $m\times 9$ matrix $\bri(S)$ is $O(m)$.
-The metric $L_\infty$ has a linear time in the length of vectors.
+The metric $L_\infty$ has a linear time in the size $9m$.

 The completeness will follow by showing that any backbone $S\subset\R^3$ can be efficiently reconstructed from $\bri(S)$, uniquely after fixing the first residue whose shape is determined by the three non-zero values in the first row of $\bri(S)$.
 In the first residue, the $\al$-carbon $A_1$ can be moved to the origin $0\in\R^3$ by translation.
-Using $x_(N_1)=|\ve{A_1 N_1}|$, the $N$-terminal atom $N_1$ can be fixed in the positive $x$-axis by an orthogonal map from $\SO(3)$.
+Using $x(N_1)=|\ve{A_1 N_1}|$, the $N$-terminal atom $N_1$ can be fixed in the positive $x$-axis by an orthogonal map from $\SO(3)$.
 A suitable rotation around the $x$-axis can move $C_1$ to the upper $xy$-plane.
 All these transformations preserve the lengths and scalar products.
-The final position of $C_1$ is uniquely determined by its coordinates $x(C_1)$ and $y(C_1)$ written in Definition~\ref{dfn:bri}.
+The final position of $C_1$ is uniquely determined by $x(C_1),y(C_1)$ in Definition~\ref{dfn:bri}.